liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone that invokes the affected methods (locally or remotely) and any view that uses the Discussion tag.
+This affects anyone who invokes the affected methods (locally or remotely) and any view that uses the Discussion tag.

 #### How should I update my code?